Law and Practice with Foundation Year BA (Hons)

 How you'll learn

-Our teaching methods for the degree courses are varied depending on which course/modules you take, offering a number of teaching styles to suit the needs of our students, so in addition to lectures, we also utilise a blended learning approach, including online aspects, workshops and group work.
+Our teaching methods for the degree courses are varied depending on which course/modules you take, offering a number of teaching styles, so in addition to lectures, we also utilise a blended learning approach, including online aspects, workshops and group work.
 We also operate an open-door policy, with additional availability via email and our current online learning platform, Aula.

 Progression through the modules develops knowledge and skills, including communication (written and oral), study skills, research methods, project management, presentation and career development.
 We will also encourage you to consider your employability and/or entrepreneurial development.